-Currently, the Company has been preparing the framework for a proposed drilling program to develop an oil and natural gas producing trend in the Wilcox sand and Edwards limestone in south Texas, titled the "2004 Yorktown Re-entry Program".
+The Company has acquired rights in certain oil and gas properties for a proposed drilling program to develop oil and natural gas producing trends in the Wilcox, Edwards and Georgetown in south Texas, titled the "2004 Yorktown Re-entry Program".
 The 2004 Yorktown Re-entry Program currently contains eleven re-entry prospects on 1,100 leased acres.
 The successful development of these assets will, among other things, require the Company to raise several million dollars or to contract with a joint-venture partner(s) with the financial resources to complete this program.
 The Company has no financing or joint-venture commitments at this time and there is no assurance of any such commitments being obtained.